After Massive Data Breach, Equifax Directed Customers To Fake Site

 "Consumers should be aware of fake websites purporting to be operated by Equifax.
 Our dedicated website for consumers to learn more about the incident and sign up for free credit monitoring is https://www.equifaxsecurity2017.com/, and our company homepage is equifax.com.
 Please be cautious of visiting other websites claiming to be operated by Equifax that do not originate from these two pages."

-Equifax is facing criticism because, after the security incident, it chose to create an entirely new domain for customers to check whether they were affected — www.equifaxsecurity2017.com — rather than keep the response page within its own primary domain, equifax.com.
+Equifax is facing criticism because after the security incident it chose to create an entirely new domain for customers to check whether they were affected — www.equifaxsecurity2017.com — rather than keep the response page within its own primary domain, equifax.com.

 That makes it more difficult for customers to determine whether it is a real Equifax site, even as they are being asked to provide their last name and a portion of their Social Security number to check the safety of their personal information.
 Equifax did not immediately respond to NPR's request for comment about its choice of domain.